crappistmartin/crappistmartin.github.io/source/_posts/2012-07-04-londons-largest-new-private-park-in-70-years.markdown

 categories:
 ---

-{% img right /images/elephantpark.JPG %}The Heygate estate used to have a sizeable public park (Elephant Park), which was closed last year [- despite opposition from local residents -](http://elephantamenity.wordpress.com/2011/02/28/no-more-football-on-the-elephant-park/) after half of it was leased by the Council to the neighbouring [Delancey development](http://www.london-se1.co.uk/news/view/7208) for use as a compound and the other half appropriated by Heygate developer Lend Lease for use as a Temporary Box Park (before it builds a 35 storey block on the site).
+{% img right /images/elephantpark.JPG %}The Heygate estate used to have a sizeable public park ([Elephant Park](https://southwarknotes.files.wordpress.com/2013/10/elephant-rd.jpg)).
+The park had long been designated public open space in the council's planning policy[^1].
+In 2006 the council described the site as _"being poor in terms of security and a problem site requiring action"_ It was removed from open space designation on the basis that _"The space principally addresses the needs of Heygate residents and following the demolition of the estate there will no longer be a need for this type of estate-based facility"_[^2].
+The park was finally closed in 2011 despite [fierce opposition](http://elephantamenity.wordpress.com/2011/02/28/no-more-football-on-the-elephant-park/) from local residents and subsequently leased to the neighbouring [Delancey development](http://35percent.org/tribeca-square) to be used as a 'market square'.

-According to [this 2002 audit by independent planning consultant Michael Parkes,](/images/HeygateCommunityAssetAudit.pdf) the development footprint (Heygate North & South) comprised a total of 24,195m2 of public amenity open space.
+According to [this 2002 audit by planning consultant Michael Parkes,](/images/HeygateCommunityAssetAudit.pdf) the Heygate estate used to comprise a total 24,195 square metres of public amenity open space.

-{% img left /images/parkdimensions.png 300 200 %}In spite of this, much fanfare has been made of Lend Lease's plan to create [London's largest park in more than 70 years'](http://www.southwark.gov.uk/news/article/672/final_masterplan_for_heygate_estate_revamp_revealed).
-However, according to Lend Lease's [planning application](http://planningonline.southwark.gov.uk/AcolNetCGI.exe?ACTION=UNWRAP&RIPNAME=Root.PgeResultDetail&TheSystemkey=9544643), the new park will be just 8,220m2 in size - representing a net loss of more than two thirds of the existing open amenity space.
+{% img left /images/parkdimensions.png 300 200 %}Much fanfare has been made of Lend Lease's plan to create [central London's largest park in more than 70 years'](http://www.southwark.gov.uk/news/article/672/final_masterplan_for_heygate_estate_revamp_revealed).
+However, according to Lend Lease's [planning application](http://planningonline.southwark.gov.uk/AcolNetCGI.exe?ACTION=UNWRAP&RIPNAME=Root.PgeResultDetail&TheSystemkey=9544643), the new park will be just 8,220 square metres in size - representing a net loss of more than two thirds of the site's open amenity space.
 When probed during the Feb 2013 CPO public inquiry into the scheme, architect [Ken Shuttleworth said](/images/KenShuttleworthCPOevidenceFeb2013.pdf) the 70 years reference related to the nearby Geraldine Harmsworth Park (Imperial War Museum) as being the larger park opened in 1934.
 We did a little research and found that the claim to being central London's largest new park in 70 years is pure fiction and plainly ridiculous.
-Infact, it's not even the largest new park in Southwark in 70 years: the following Southwark parks are all larger than the one proposed by Lend Lease (0.82H) and have all received park designation since the Geraldine Harmsworth park was opened in 1934:
+Infact, it's not even the largest new park in Southwark in 70 years - let alone central London: the following [Southwark parks](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!3CFumZzyYn8kb1LBVrWDlg%3d%3d!%7d%7d%7d) are all larger than the one proposed by Lend Lease (0.82H) and have all received open space designation since the Geraldine Harmsworth park was opened in 1934:

     *Potter's Field  1.35H
     *Mint Street Park  .92H